biknouane/alx-system_engineering-devops/0x00-shell_basics/README.md

     * this project shows us how to Create a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.
 19. Life is a series of commas, not periods
     * this project shows us how to Write a command that lists all the files and directories of the current directory, separated by commas (,).
+20. ile type: School
+    * this project shaws us how to Create a magic file school.mgc that can be used with the command file to detect School data files.
+School data files always contain the string SCHOOL at offset 0.